shalzz/shalzz.github.io/content/blog/the-year-of-blockchain.md

 Market, Timing and Sequencing.

-  * *Market*: At this point we can all agree there is a market for cryptocurrencies and gaps in the financial technologies that bitcoin and others fill.
+  * *Market*: At this point we can all agree there is a market for cryptocurrencies and gaps in the financial system that bitcoin and others fill.

   * *Timing*: After the 2008 stock market crash and the Nov 2016 demonetisation by the Indian government, people are seeing the frailty of the traditional financial systems and their faith that their money is safe is diminishing.

-  * *Sequencing/Prerequisites*: Andreas describes this as the density of adoption of the underlying technology.
-In the case of internet, layer 2 solutions like Facebook and Google where possible only because email drove the adoption of the internet to the point where every had to have email for work.
-This insured there was enough users already on the internet, the infrastructure was already laid out and people had the technical skills to get on the internet.
+  * *Sequencing/Prerequisites*: Andreas describes this as having density of adoption of the underlying technology.
+In the case of internet, layer 2 solutions like Facebook and Google where possible only because email drove the adoption of the internet to the point where everyone had to have email for work.
+This insured there were enough users already on the internet, the infrastructure was already laid out and people had the technical skills to navigate the internet.

 ### Currency is the email of blockchain

-Here I'll try and describe how the current circumstances will help accelerate the adoption of the blockchain technologies
+Here I'll try and describe how the current circumstances will help accelerate the adoption of the blockchain technologies.

 First, the Indian governments proposed [draft bill][3] blanket banning the use and holding of cryptocurrencies of any kind.